- International Practice

 - Intellectual Property

 Marc L. Mukasey

 Marc Mukasey leads Bracewell’s White Collar Criminal Defense and Special Investigations practice nationwide.
 A former federal prosecutor and SEC enforcement attorney, Marc regularly defends corporations and executives facing allegations of securities fraud, antitrust violations, environmental crimes, FCPA violations, money laundering, bribery, mail/wire fraud, tax offenses, embezzlement, and other business crimes.
 Marc has tried an array of criminal cases and has also been successful – behind the scenes – convincing prosecutors to abandon investigations before they are made public and before charges are filed.
-Marc was recently named by Law360 as a 2013 MVP of the Year in the White Collar category, one of three attorneys globally to hold that distinction.
+Marc was named by Law360 as an MVP of the Year in the White Collar category for 2013 and 2014.

 Over the past year, Marc has been involved in some of the most prominent white collar cases in the country.

 Marc led the Bracewell team that represented Halliburton in the federal criminal investigation that arose from the Deepwater Horizon explosion - perhaps the most significant criminal environmental investigation in a generation.
 Marc’s team, working out of New York, Washington, Houston and New Orleans, brought the matter to a very successful resolution for Halliburton - one that included no criminal charges related to the explosion.
 Press Coverage

 In November 2012, Marc obtained a rare Non-Prosecution Agreement from the U.S. Attorney’s Office in the Southern District of New York for a prominent physician who was accused of leaking inside information to an analyst at a well-known hedge fund.
 Press Coverage